 Preserving what works in the relationship

-Equally, I think it’s important to highlight to the client the glue of the relationship and not to take it for granted that the glue is permanent.
+Equally, I think it’s important to highlight to clients the glue of the relationship and not to take it for granted that it is permanent.
 For example, “It seems that the reason you are still in this marriage is because of the children.
 What do you think about that?”
 Wait for client to respond. if client responds to the affirmative, ask e.g. “How old are your children?
 Are they leaving the nest soon?”
 If client says that they are heading to college soon, say e.g. “How would you feel about the marriage when the children heads off to college?
 How would it affect the marriage?”
 And explore possibilities to develop a new glue to the relationship if the client wants to retain the relationship.

 That’s my current take on incorporating “psychology” or perhaps more accurately bringing the notion of free will into relationship horaries.